FAQ about exchange studies

 How do I get my Learning Agreement signed?

-Email the coordinator for your programme at Uppsala University with a scanned copy of your Learning Agreement.
-If you have not yet received their contact information, please email the same to mobility@uu.se.
+Email the coordinator for your exchange studies at Uppsala University at mobility@uu.se with a scanned copy of your Learning Agreement.

-Please contact your department's or faculty's coordinator at Uppsala University.
+Please contact your department's or faculty's exchange coordinator at Uppsala University directly.

 After the exchange